beeglebug/pixi-tiled/README.md

 var pixiTiled = require('pixi-tiled');

 /**
- * simply load a Tiled map in json format
+ * Simply load a Tiled map in json format
- * the plugin has automatically registered itself to handle the file
+ * The map data will be loaded, parsed and a renderable Map object made available on res.tiledMap */
- * the map will be loaded, parsed and made available on res.tiledMap */
+PIXI.loader.add('map.json', function(res)
-PIXI.loader.add('map.json', function(res) {
+{
     var map = res.tiledMap;
 });